 Worldwide weather information, with conditions and forecasts for over 60,000 locations, about 300 of them in the UK.
 For many locations there is historical information on daily conditions back to 1996.
 To access this select the History tab under the relevant location.

-English language edition of the collaboratively written free online encyclopedia, containing almost six million articles and covering up-to-the-minute issues and developments besides traditional encyclopedia subjects.
+English language edition of the collaboratively written free online encyclopedia, containing over six million articles and covering up-to-the-minute issues and developments besides traditional encyclopedia subjects.

 Online reference book (formerly also available in a print edition but now online only) published by the United States Central Intelligence Agency and updated every two weeks.
 It contains economic, political and geographical information on all countries and areas of the world, as well as maps.
 Appendices include a glossary of abbreviations, a list of international organizations, and a list of place-names cross referenced to country entries.

 News and information on a wide range of financial topics, including UK market news and a currency converter.
-Market information includes historical share prices, to access which first select the company name (eg via FTSE 100 or FTSE 250 and then Components) and then select the Historical Data option on the company page that opens.
+Market information includes historical share prices, to access which first select the company name (eg via FTSE 100 or FTSE 250 and then Components) and then select the Historical Data tab on the company page that opens.